1993 Michael Jackson sexual abuse allegations: Settlement

 According to Jackson's attorney Thomas Mesereau, Jackson's insurance company was "the source of the settlement amounts", as noted in a 2005 memorandum in People v.
 Jackson.
 The memorandum also noted that "an insurance carrier has the right to settle claims covered by insurance where it decides settlement is expedient and the insured may not interfere with nor prevent such settlements", as established by a number of precedents in California.
 Defeating the right would involve convincing a court with the power to overrule the precedent that the earlier decision was either wrongly decided or more often, "clearly" wrong (depending on the criteria of the court) or the court must be convinced to distinguish the case.
 That is, to make the ruling narrower than that in the precedent due to some difference in facts between the current and precedent case while supporting the result reached in the earlier case.

 In 2004, Mesereau said: "People who intended to earn millions of dollars from [Jackson's] record and music promotions did not want negative publicity from these lawsuits interfering with their profits.
 Michael Jackson now regrets making these payments.
 These settlements were entered into with one primary condition—that condition was that Mr. Jackson never admitted any wrongdoing.
 [He] always denied doing anything wrong ...
 Mr. Jackson now realizes the advice he received was wrong."
 Jackson explained why he had settled: "I wanted to go on with my life.
 Too many people had already been hurt.
 I want to make records.
 I want to sing.
 I want to perform again ...
 It's my talent.
 My hard work.
 My life.
 My decision."
 He also wanted to avoid a "media circus".
 Mesereau later said Jackson regretted settling.

 The settlement cannot be used as evidence of guilt in future civil and criminal cases.
-In 1994, Larry Feldman said "nobody bought anybody's silence" with the civil settlement.
+In 1994, Larry Feldman said "nobody bought anybody's silence".